klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/configuration.md

 ...
 ```

-You can enable `SC_SUB_BRIDGE` for Anchroing/Value transfer feature.
+You can enable `SC_SUB_BRIDGE` to use the Anchoring/Value transfer feature.
 Also you should set the DATA_DIR like below.

 ```